TZ-mx/WiParam/README.md

 # WiParam
 WiParam is a time series five-classification dataset based on received signal strength (RSS) readings.
 And the data set contains five types of RSS data : one pedestrian, two pedestrians, one bicycle, two bicycles and one vehicle.
 The data set is divided according to the ratio of 7:3.
 The data acquisition device consists of ESP32 and SX127x.
 ESP32 is WiFi SoC works at a frequency of 2.4 GHz, while the SX127x (x stands for 6 and 8) is used for generating and receiving the wireless signals with the frequencies of 915 MHz and 433 MHz.
+On July 27, 2023, an update was made to the RSS dataset in the 2.4GHz frequency band, considering an antenna height of 0.8 meters.
+This update introduced additional data to the existing dataset, enriching the available information for research and analysis purposes.